The Terminus Help Center is a centralized location that provides our users with access to:

 Updating an Existing Support Ticket

-Updates can be made to a ticket via the portal.
+Updates can be made to a ticket via the Help Center.
 Simply select the ticket you’d like to update, scroll to the bottom, and select “add to conversation."

-NOTE: If a ticket is “escalated” out of Support, appropriate teams will be engaged, and Support will continue to own communication with you on its progression and status, with the exception of billing or finance issues - those will be handled directly by the Terminus Finance team.
+NOTE: If a ticket needs to be “escalated” out of Support, appropriate teams will be engaged, and Support will continue to own communication with you on its progression and status, with the exception of billing or finance issues - those will be handled directly by the Terminus Finance team.